Peter Coleman-Wright: Career

 He has sung many roles for Opera Australia, including Golaud (Pelléas et Mélisande), Billy Budd, Scarpia, Don Giovanni, Mandryka, Macbeth, Sweeney Todd, The Traveller for which he won Helpmann Award in 2006 for best supporting male.
 He created the role of Harry Joy in Brett Dean's 2010 opera Bliss (Brett Dean wrote the role especially for Coleman-Wright) which he also performed at the Edinburgh International Festival.
 He was the soloist in the performance of Dean's The Last Days of Socrates which won the 2014 APRA Award for Performance of the Year.

-He has been a very active concert singer working with many conductors and in most of the great concert halls, including Royal Albert Hall, London South Bank, Barbican, Wigmore Hall, Théâtre du Châtelet, Concertgebouw Amsterdam, St Cecilia Rome, Luxembourg, Aldeburgh Festival, and Avery Fisher Hall New York.
+He has been an active concert singer working with many conductors and in concert halls, including Royal Albert Hall, London South Bank, Barbican, Wigmore Hall, Théâtre du Châtelet, Concertgebouw Amsterdam, St Cecilia Rome, Luxembourg, Aldeburgh Festival, and Avery Fisher Hall New York.

 At the 2002 Helpmann Awards, he won the Helpmann Award for Best Male Actor in a Musical for his role in Sweeney Todd: The Demon Barber of Fleet Street.
 The recording of Britten's The Rape of Lucretia with Coleman-Wright won the 2014 International Classical Music Award.
 Coleman-Wright was awarded an Officer of the Order of Australia (AO) in the 2015 Queen's Birthday Honours.
 In 2019, he played Sir Danvers Carew in the 25th Anniversary Concert of Jekyll & Hyde.

 In 2020, he was appointed artistic director for National Opera Canberra and, with his wife as co-artistic director, for Pacific Opera, Sydney.

 Personal life

 Coleman-Wright is married to operatic soprano Cheryl Barker and they have a son, Gabriel.
 Along with his wife, he was awarded an Honorary Doctorate from the University of Melbourne in 2009; they both received the Order of Australia in the same year, 2015.
-The couple performed together in Tosca (2002, ENO and 2005, Opera Australia), the world premiere of Jake Heggie's The End of the Affair (2004, Houston Grand Opera), Arabella (2008, Opera Australia, Sydney Opera House and State Theatre (Melbourne)).
+The couple first performed together in a high school production of The Boy Friend at Belmont High, Geelong.
+Since then, they performed together in Tosca (2002, ENO and 2005, Opera Australia), the world premiere of Jake Heggie's The End of the Affair (2004, Houston Grand Opera), Arabella (2008, Opera Australia, Sydney Opera House and State Theatre (Melbourne)).
 They gave several concert recitals together, (2008 in Sydney with Piers Lane, 2012 in Melbourne with Ensemble Liaison) and the semi-staged performance of Kiss Me, Kate in 2016 at QPAC in Brisbane.
 In 2021, Coleman-Wright sang Jupiter in Neil Armfield's production of Rameau's Platée for Pinchgut Opera opposite Barker's Juno.
 They returned to QPAC in 2022 with a recital of mainly Lieder and mélodie's, "A LifeTogether in Songs".
+In 2025, the couple sang in Leonard Bernstein's two-hander, Trouble in Tahiti at the Eternity Playhouse, Sydney.